This post may contain affiliate links. Please read our disclosure policy.

 Flour blends

-My favorite gluten free flour blends are Better Batter's original blend gluten free flour and Nicole's Best multipurpose blend.
-Bob's Red Mill 1-to-1 Gluten Free Baking Flour should also work, but you'll need to add an additional 1/4 teaspoon xanthan gum to your dry ingredients or the cake will look good, but will be crumbly.ย
+I recommend Better Batter's original blend gluten free flour and Nicole's Best multipurpose blend.
+Bob's Red Mill 1-to-1 Gluten Free Baking Flour should also work, but be sure to add 1/4 teaspoon more xanthan gum or the cake may be crumbly.
+Cup4Cup changed its formula and doesn't seem to work as well as it has in the past, so I don't recommend it.

 Nutritional information

-The information you see is an approximation for 1 slice of a single layer 9-inch cake, without the ganache frosting.ย
+The information you see is an approximation for 1 slice of a single layer 9-inch cake, without the ganache frosting.

 Nutrition